jrdeslippe/perfportsite/docs/perfport/summary/index.md

 In general, we have the following recommendations for pursuing performance portable code:

 0. Actively profile your application using our suggested tools to make sure you have identified a minimal set of performance critical regions.
-We recommend that you read over the (strategy-page)[http://performanceportability.org/perfport/strategy/] page and consider your hotspots map to different strategies layed out.
+We recommend that you read over the [strategy page](http://performanceportability.org/perfport/strategy/) page and consider your hotspots map to different strategies layed out.
 Additionally, before diving into a particular performance portability approach, we recommend making sure your code is using code software-engineer practices and that performance-critical regions are abstracted from the bulk of the application.